MLinkPlanner 2.0

 The method for calculating diffraction losses is selected in the Propagation Model menu.

-Enter the heights of the antennas, as well as the K-factor for which you want to calculate the diffraction loss (after entering, press Enter), after which the result of calculating the diffraction loss on the path profile and the intermediate parameters will appear in the information window in accordance with the selected calculation method.
-In order to take into account the obtained results, click the Apply button.
-After this, the antenna heights in link parameters will change in accordance with the applied values.
+To begin analysis of diffraction loss on a link, select the required link and click on the button in the upper toolbar.
+Enter the heights of antennas, as well as K-factor for which you want to calculate diffraction loss (after entering, press Enter), after which the result of calculating diffraction loss on path profile and intermediate parameters will appear in the information window in accordance with the selected method.
+In order to take into account obtained results, click “Apply” button.
+After this, antenna heights in link parameters will change in accordance with applied values.

-Diffraction losses are calculated for a single path (by default, for the Main–Main path).
-If you want to estimate diffraction losses for other paths (Main–Diversity or Diversity–Main paths), you’ll need to change the height of the corresponding antennas.
+Diffraction losses are calculated for a single path (by default, for Main-Main path).
+If you want to estimate diffraction losses for other paths (Main-Diversity or Diversity-Main paths), you’ll need to change the height of corresponding antennas.

-When you calculate performance characteristics, diffraction losses are calculated automatically for each path based on the antenna heights and other parameters.
-These parameters are saved in the project file and can be defined for each path individually.
+When you calculate performance characteristics, diffraction losses are calculated automatically for each path based on antenna heights and other parameters.
+These parameters are saved in project file and can be defined for each path individually.

 Parameters of Diffraction Analysis